Disability inclusive emergency management

 eLearning modules

-We engaged the University of Sydney to develop eLearning modules.
-They have been developed to support implementation of the DIEM Toolkit.
-They help users put the principles into practice in emergency management.
+The University of Sydney also developed eLearning modules to support implementation of the DIEM Toolkit.
+They help people put the principles into practice in emergency management.

 The modules are free and self-paced.
 They are suitable for people who work in: